DnMcky/elixir-cheat-sheet/the_cheat_sheet.md

 ### Higher-order Functions

-You can also pass functions as other functions arguements.
+You can also pass functions as other functions arguments.

 ### Closure